Dance squad: Competitions

-In 1967, the legendary Dr. Kay Teer Crawford (1914–2001) founded Miss Dance Drill Team USA, which is historically verified as the first national dance team competition for precision dance teams, drill teams, and dance-sport teams in the United States.
+In 1967, Dr. Kay Teer Crawford (1914–2001) founded Miss Dance Drill Team USA, which is historically verified as the first national dance team competition for precision dance teams, drill teams, and dance-sport teams in the United States.
 This event is recognized as the origin of the worldwide dance competition industry and hosts dance squads from elementary schools, secondary schools, and dance studios from across the United States.
 In 1981, Crawford started the world's first international dance/drill competition (Miss Dance Drill Team International World Championships) which has regularly hosted past international dance teams from the United States, Australia, Bulgaria, Canada, England, Germany, Japan, Korea, Lithuania, Mexico, New Zealand, Poland, Singapore, and South Africa.
 In 1991, Crawford founded the world's first national hip hop dance competition : National Street Dance USA.
 All events are held in the continental United States, with national events held in California each year.
 The international dance competition has been held in Japan, Australia, South Africa, and the United States.

 Champion Tours & Events, Inc. conducts competitions for secondary school and all-star dance teams.
 It holds national competitions in New York City at the College of Staten Island, in Los Angeles at the Mater Dei High School, and in Orlando, Florida at the University of Central Florida.

 The Universal Dance Association, founded in 1980, holds a national championship for high school, college, and all-star dance teams at Walt Disney World Resort in Orlando, Florida.
 Approximately 300 high school, college, and all-star teams compete at the competition annually.